Postdoctoral Appointments and Reappointments

 - Due to COVID-19 all OPA orientations are taking place virtually.

-- Click here for more information and to register your postdoc for OPA Orientation and HR Benefits Orientation (if applicable).
+- Click here for more information and to register your postdoc for OPA Orientation for VU postdocs.

 Orientation for VUMC Postdocs

-- For VUMC postdoc orientation, please contact Aaron Howard in the School of Medicine.
+- OPA Orientation does not take the place of VUMC New Staff Orientation for Research Fellows (job code: 9132).
+For VUMC New Staff Orientation, please contact Aaron Howard in the School of Medicine.